Collecting and storing customer information

 - disclosure to others.

-Find out more about protecting privacy and information in your business.
+Find out more about privacy protection and use of personal information.

 Types of information

 The information you collect from your customers might include:

 - personal residential details

 - government-issued identification